ByteThirst™ QueryWeight™ Calculation Methodology

 Step 1: Token Estimation

 ByteThirst does not have direct access to the internal tokenizers used by each AI platform.
 Instead, we estimate token counts by dividing the character count of your input and the model's output by a platform-specific characters-per-token ratio.
-These ratios are calibrated against each platform's publicly available tokenizer tools and documentation.
+We calibrate platform-specific characters-per-token ratios against each platform's publicly available tokenizer tools and documentation.
+Ratios range from approximately 3.8 to 4.2 depending on the tokenizer architecture (BPE vs. SentencePiece).
+Platforms that route to multiple underlying models (Perplexity, Poe, HuggingChat) use a default ratio that is adjusted when the specific model can be detected.

 These ratios are calibrated for English text.
 Other languages—particularly CJK languages, Arabic, and Hindi—may have significantly different characters-per-token ratios.
 We plan to add language-specific adjustments in a future update.